JuliaReinforcementLearning/JuliaReinforcementLearning.github.io/get_started/index.md

 1. In the first line, typing `]` will bring you to the *Pkg* mode. `add ReinforcementLearning` will install the latest version of `ReinforcementLearning.jl` for you.
 And then remember to press backspace or ^C to get back to the normal mode.
 1. `using ReinforcementLearning` will bring the names exported in `ReinforcementLearning` into global scope.
 If this is your first time to run, you'll see *precompiling ReinforcementLearning*.
 And it may take a while.
-1. The third line means, `run` an **E**xperiment named `JuliaRL_BasicDQN_CartPole`.
+1. The third line means, `run` an **E**xperiment named `JuliaRL_BasicDQN_CartPole` \footnote{The ``E`JuliaRL_BasicDQN_CartPole` `` is a handy [command literal](https://docs.julialang.org/en/v1/manual/metaprogramming/index.html#Non-Standard-String-Literals-1) to instantiate a prebuilt experiment.}.

-CartPole is considered to be one of the simplest environments for **DRL(Deep Reinforcement Learning)** algorithms testing.
+CartPole is considered to be one of the simplest environments for DRL (Deep Reinforcement Learning) algorithms testing.
 The state of the CartPole environment can be described with 4 numbers and the actions are two integers(`1` and `2`).
 Before game terminates, agent can gain a reward of `+1` for each step.
-And the game will be forced to end after 200 steps, thus the maximum reward of an episode is **200**.
+And the game will be forced to end after 200 steps, thus the maximum reward of an episode is `200`.

 While the experiment is running, you'll see the following information and a progress bar.
 The information may be slightly different based on your platform and your current working directory.
 Note that the first run would be slow.
 On a mordern computer, the experiment should be finished in a minute.